Action of 29 November 1811: Background

 Since the War of the Third Coalition, the French had maintained client kingdoms in Italy and Naples that controlled the western shores of the Adriatic.
 Over the next four years, strategically important islands and territories had been seized in the treaties of Tilsit and Schönbrunn, giving Napoleon direct command of the eastern shore.
 With these treaties, France had seized not only several important fortress islands, most notably Corfu, but also many important shipyards and harbours.
 Maintaining control of the Adriatic was however even harder than seizing it had been, the threat of attack by Austrian, Russian or Ottoman armies and the mountainous terrain of the Balkans forcing the development of garrisons that could be effectively resupplied only by sea.

 The Royal Navy, preeminent in the Mediterranean since the Battle of Trafalgar in 1805, sought to disrupt French convoys across the Adriatic.
-Following the Russian withdrawal in 1807, the Royal Navy dispatched a small frigate squadron to operate in the sea.
-The squadron was commanded by Captain William Hoste, who seized the Illyrian island of Lissa (present-day Vis) to use as a base, waging a campaign against the French and their allies that forced the French Navy to deploy significantly larger forces to combat him.
+Following the Russian withdrawal in 1807, the British navy dispatched a small frigate squadron to operate in the sea.
+The squadron was commanded by Captain William Hoste, who seized the Illyrian island of Lissa (present-day Vis) to use as a base, waging a campaign against the French and their allies that forced the French Imperial Navy to deploy significantly larger forces to combat him.
 This escalating series of raid and counter raid continued until March 1811, when the French commander in the Adriatic, Bernard Dubourdieu attacked Lissa with force twice that available to Hoste.
 In the ensuing battle Hoste not only routed his opponents, but captured two ships, sank another and killed Dubourdieu.

 In the aftermath of the Battle of Lissa, the badly wounded Hoste returned to Britain in HMS Amphion leaving Captain James Brisbane in command in the Adriatic.
 Conflict in the theatre was widely dispersed, and so Brisbane delegated command to various commanders of small squadrons and independent cruisers.
 These dispersed forces continued to have success against French convoys; on 27 November 1811, the independently sailing HMS Eagle foiled an attempt to send supplies to Corfu and captured the unarmed frigate Corceyre.
 The following day at 07:00, a message was received at Port St. George on Lissa warning that another French convoy had been sighted close to the island.